 The Elementary Education Program

->

-> The Christian school classroom is an ideal place for nurturing children and for reinforcing parental values.
+The Christian school classroom is an ideal place for nurturing children and for reinforcing parental values.
 The Elementary Education program at Faith will enable you to guide children through their formative years by integrating Biblical truth into all subjects.
-Faith elementary education graduates are in high demand.
-Normally all them who want to start teaching immediately find a place of employment.
+Faith elementary education graduates are in high demand and typically multiple teaching opportunties after graduation.
 This program is also highly valuable for those who choose to homeschool.

->

-> Core Courses in the Education Program
+Core Courses in the Education Program

 • Teaching Social Studies

 At Faith you can also earn endorsements that expand your qualifications for teaching in different subject areas and levels.
 You will need to complete additional course work to earn these endorsements.

 This endorsement prepares teachers to specialize in the teaching of reading in grades K-8.
 In addition to the regular course of study in elementary education, you will need to take the following courses:

 • Adolescent Literature